desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 - DNS resolution failure during retrieval of CDS/CDNSKEY records from any Signaling Name, or failure of DNSSEC validation (Step 3),

-- Failure to retrieve CDS/CDNSKEY records located at the Child apex from all of the Child's authoritative nameservers (Step 4),
+- Any failure during the retrieval of the CDS/CDNSKEY records located at the Child apex from the Child's authoritative nameservers (Step 4),

 - Inconsistent responses (Step 5),